midrib-cryptic/nightworld-site/privacy-policy.md

 For questions or requests regarding this Privacy Policy, please contact:

-**Email:** nightworld.dev@gmail.com
+**Email:** moonstacks.dev@gmail.com
 **Developer:** Midrib Cryptic

 ---

-*This Privacy Policy applies only to the Nightworld mobile game and not to any other product, service, or website operated by Midrib Cryptic.*
+*This Privacy Policy applies only to the Monnstack mobile game and not to any other product, service, or website operated by Midrib Cryptic.*